MelagiriVenkatesh/HungryBite/README.md

-# Food Delivery App
+# HungryBite
-+ It is the app created with Frontent, Backend and MongoDB database
++ HungryBite is a food delivery web application with user friendly Frontent, Backend and MongoDB database
-+ Stripe Payment Gateway to Simulate Real Time Payments
++ Stripe Payment Gateway is integrated in the project to Simulate Real Time Payments
 + A well rounded Project which demonstrate good understanding in both fronend and backend technologies (i.e.., React, Express NodeJS and MongoDB)